zokradonh/kopano-docker/README.md

 **Note:** For the reverse proxy to work you need to make sure that the given domain resolves to the reverse proxy.

+**Note:** There have been reports about the ldap demo not starting up on MacOS.
+It is recommended to use a Linux OS if you want to use the bundled LDAP image.

 The `docker-compose.yml` file by default pulls Docker containers from https://hub.docker.com/r/zokradonh/kopano_core/ and https://hub.docker.com/r/zokradonh/kopano_webapp/.
 These images are based on the [Kopano nightly builds](https://download.kopano.io/community/) and will contain the latest version available from the time the image was built.

 ### Need to adjust any values after the initial run of `setup.sh`?